Which Cars Are the Cheapest (and Most Expensive) to Insure?

 On the contrary, Hartwig says that the increasing prevalence of sophisticated anti-theft electronics that let you track or even disable vehicles remotely is likely to lower the incidence of theft on expensive cars.
 “The higher-end cars are getting very difficult to steal.
 This notion that you just need to rip out a few wires and touch them together to start the car isn’t really the way it works.”

 While most people don’t consider insurance costs when drawing up a vehicle budget, they should, Hartwig says.
 If there’s a particular car you have your eye on, he suggests calling your insurer for a quote so you’re not caught by surprise.

 “What I recommend is, before they drive off the lot and do a test drive, they should go online and get a quote for that vehicle… They should get a quote for every vehicle they plan to test drive.”
-It’s also a good idea to shop around beyond your current insurer, to be sure their quote is competitive.
+It’s also a good idea to shop around for the best car insurance company, to be sure your current insurer's quote is competitive.

 Anti-theft and immobilization devices like alarms, VIN etching and smart keys can often reduce your insurance premiums — it’s an especially good idea to look into if you own a model that is often stolen.

-Another way to cut your premium is to adjust your deductible, Friedlander suggests.
+Another way to get cheap car insurance is to adjust your deductible, Friedlander suggests.
 “If you increase your deductible — say you double it from $250 to $500, you might be looking at 10% less,” he says.

 Lastly, look for insurance providers whose policies fit your lifestyle and needs, as they may offer reduced rates for certain situations.
 If you're a college student, for example, you may wish to purchase car insurance that offers student discounts.